 The Part Of Me I Never Thought I’d Open Again

-There’s a part of me that thought I died the day everything I had once know collapsed.
+There’s a part of me that thought I died the day everything I had once had known as my life came to light.

-This was long after we separated.
-August 2024.
+This day came long after we separated.
+The end of August 2024.
 Financial disclosure.
-All in black and white.
+All in black and white, staring at me right in the face.

-The day trust imploded, the day my nervous system capitulated.
+The day any remnants of trust imploded, the day my nervous system capitulated.

 The day love became something I associated with danger, humiliation, with the quiet kind of abandonment that steals your voice before you even realise you’ve gone silent.